nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 The server MUST return a 200 OK response with a JSON object containing:
 - `entries` REQUIRED.
 MUST contain a JSON object with a mapping of timestamp (as string) to presentation.
 - `timestamp` REQUIRED.
 MUST be a JSON integer equal to the timestamp of the last presentation.

-The timestamp definition used here is a lamport clock, which is a monotonically increasing integer.

 The `timestamp` query parameter MAY be used by the client to request a delta next time it reads the list.
 The server SHOULD return the presentations with a timestamp greater than the provided value.